KermityOwen/SoftDev/readme.md

 ---

 ### File-paths Clarifications:
-- The player output logs will always be written to "src/logs".
+- The player output logs will always be written to "logs".
-- When the program asks for a pack, make sure your pack.txt is stored in the "src/packs".
+- When the program asks for a pack, make sure your pack.txt is stored in the directory you are running from.
 - To change either of these, modify the Utilities class.
 In doing so, also make sure to change the JUnit tests.